Fangirls (musical): Act II

 Just as she begins the call Brianna and Jules barge into her room unannounced, where, while Jules tries to apologise for her behaviour, they notice a male voice yelling for help from Edna's wardrobe.
 Jules opens the wardrobe and discovers Harry.
 Brianna wants to immediately call the police, but Jules forbids it and begins aggressively flirting with Harry while perching on his bound-to-a-chair lap.
 She tries to take off his gag, but he bites her as soon as his mouth is free.
 Jules yells in pain, and when he won't let go, Brianna panics and hits him over the head with Edna's laptop, which knocks him out cold.
 The girls, in a panic, discuss what to do next.
 Jules suggests killing him, but Brianna proposes they should just drug him and dump him in "the woods", to which Edna offers to drive them in her stolen van.
 While they spin themselves into a panic, Caroline walks into the room and discovers the missing global pop star in her daughter's bedroom.
 She tells Edna "you won't be driving anywhere… I'll drive" ("The Woods").

 Jumping forward in time, the global fans reflect on their lives since Harry's disappearance and miraculous reappearance.
 They bond over their shared disbelief in his story that he was kidnapped by a fourteen year old fan and agree it must be fake because of how implausible it is.
 They reveal that Harry left the band shortly after he returned to the stage and realise that it was not him that they loved, but the feeling of loving something without apology, and being in a community of people who all loved that much and supported each other ("Nobody (Reprise)").

-Edna, Jules and Brianna reflect on how much has changed since the day they met, much they have been through, and how happy they are that they've come through it and they are all stronger friends and more confident in themselves for it.
+Edna, Jules and Brianna reflect on how much has changed since the day they met, how much they have been through, and how happy they are that they've come through it and they are all stronger friends and more confident in themselves for it.
 Brianna is still concerned that one day the police will track them down ("Maybe We're More").